thebossmod/MakingAServer/README.md

 Step 3.
 Copy over the start.bat from the startfiles Folder

 Step 4.
-Make a new folder called "plugins" (without the quotes)
+Make a new folder called "plugins" (without the quotes) in the server directory

 Step 5.
 Select the plugins you want from the plugins folder
 	I recommend all the important plugins and any of the optionals